Miftahul7838/Projects_and_Scripts/README.md

 *   🌍  I'm based in New York
 *   🖥️  See my portfolio at [sma-das.com](http://sma-das.com)
 *   ✉️  You can contact me at [mh8872@rit.edu](mailto:mh8872@rit.edu)
-*   🚀  I'm currently CyberSecurity student @ RIT
+*   🚀  I'm currently looking for a job in Cybersecurity
 *   🧠  I'm currently learning how to do vulnearbility research
 *   🤝  I'm open to collaborating on any software projects or offensive team exercises!